nikhilmilind/nikhilmilind.github.io/content/posts/num_grads_num_ints.md

 print(jsp.stats.norm.logpdf(x[0], loc=theta, scale=jnp.sqrt(2)))
 ```

-The output from both is around -1.43 for both, so the quadrature is working as expected!
-Now, I should be able to ascent the log evidence using numerical gradients provided by `jax`.
-I used the `optax` library to perform stochastic gradient ascent on the log evidence.
-The resulting estimate is $\hat{\theta} \approx 5.03$, which is pretty close to the simulated $\theta = 5$.
-I could test the convergence using multiple simulations and building confidence intervals.
+The output is around -1.43 for both, so the quadrature is working as expected!
+Now, I should be able
+to ascend the log evidence using numerical gradients provided by `jax`.
+I used the `optax` library
+to perform stochastic gradient ascent on the log evidence.
+The resulting estimate is $\hat{\theta}
+\approx 5.03$, which is pretty close to the simulated $\theta = 5$.
+I could test the convergence
+using multiple simulations and building confidence intervals.

 ```python
 import optax